SherlockPsy/Life/laws/MASTER_WORLD.md

 ### V.2 Belief Is Not Fact

-1) People may hold beliefs that are false.
+1) People may hold false beliefs.
 2) False beliefs do not alter objective reality.
-3) The World must not correct beliefs automatically.
+3) The World does not correct beliefs automatically.
 4) Correction requires new writing.

-Belief, disagreement, and misunderstanding are part of reality, not bugs.
+Misunderstanding is part of reality.

 ---